devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 extension, any objects making direct contact with those objects, and so on, will also be teleported.

 	c.
-Teleports will fail if any X or Y coordinate is greater than 100.
-This can be bypassed by teleporting multiple times within quick succession.
+To avoid overloading, teleports will fail if the distance between the current coordinates and the destination coordinates exceed 100 Ru.
+This can be calculated for using the Distance Formula.
+This limitation can be bypassed by teleporting multiple times within quick succession.

                  ------------------------------------------------------
                                     What is Included